Hints & Tips

 Heroes are not killed if their health reaches zero, but they will leave your caravan to lick their wounds and need to be rehired.

 The fighter health icon will change on the Security sidebar if their current health is below their maximum.
-They have a chance to heal whenever you reach a settlement.
+They have a chance to heal whenever you settle.

-Fighter morale increases slightly whenever you reach a settlement after travel.
+Fighter morale increases slightly whenever you settle travel.

-Fighters and heroes with health below their maximum have a chance to heal whenever your caravan reaches a settlement at the end of a journey.
+Fighters and heroes with health below their maximum have a chance to heal whenever your caravan settles at the end of a journey.

 Explore events sometimes become available when you arrive in a settlement.
 Sometimes they are beneficial, other times not so much…